640 South State StreetDover, Delaware 19901

 Spinal stenosis can happen in any part of your spine but is most common in the lower back.
 This part of your spine is called your lumbar area.
 Five lumbar vertebrae connect your upper spine to your pelvis.

 If you have lumbar spinal stenosis, you may have trouble walking distances or find that you need to lean forward to relieve pressure on your lower back.
-You may have pain or numbness in your legs, or you may have difficulty controlling your bowel and bladder.
+You may also have pain or numbness in your legs.
+In more severe cases,you may have difficulty controlling your bowel and bladder.
 There is no cure for lumbar spinal stenosis, but you have many treatment options.

 The most common cause of spinal stenosis is osteoarthritis, the gradual wear and tear that happens to your joints over time.
 Spinal stenosis is common because osteoarthritis begins to cause changes in most people’s spines by age 50.
 That's why most people who develop symptoms of spinal stenosis are 50 or older.
 Women have a higher risk of developing spinal stenosis than men.